 A rotary tool or cut out tool is very versatile and can be used for an array of projects.
-Both of these tools use the same concept, that’s why I put them together.
+While these two tools look different, they operate under the same principle.
 The difference between the two is the size of their motor and the applications they are used for.
-A cut out tool is bigger, heavier and designed for tougher jobs such as removing grout or cutting drywall.
+A cutout tool is bigger, heavier and designed for tougher jobs such as removing grout or cutting drywall.
 A rotary tool is small, lighter and can be held like a pencil.
 A rotary tool is used for finer projects such as stenciling, sanding in light places or polishing.

 Rotary tools and cut out tools are known for the array of applications they can be used on, such as:

 - Cutting Nails

 - Cutting Ceramic Tile